 - Be comprehensive – Try to understand where your child is coming from.
 Tantrums should be dealt with differently depending on the cause.

-- Redirect attention – Distraction works wonders because of toddlers’ short attention spam, so change the focus to something more positive!
+- Redirect attention – Distraction works wonders because of toddlers’ short attention span, so change the focus to something more positive!

 - Keep it simple – Avoid lengthy explanations for now and keep it simple and easy with a firm “no biting” or “hitting hurts!”.

-Llama Llama Mad at Mama by Anna Dewdney tells the classic story of a child that does not enjoy going shopping and, before your know it, he’s having a full-on tantrum!
-Find out how Mama calms him down and finds a way to make shopping fun for both of them.
+Llama Llama Mad at Mama by Anna Dewdney tells the classic story of a child that does not enjoy going shopping and, before you know it, they’re having a full-on tantrum!
+Find out how Mama calms them down and finds a way to make shopping fun for both of them.

 Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series of books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
 These colorful books also include helpful tips for parents!